Gurinder Sandhu: Domestic career

+Signed for Sussex CCC for June/July 2025.

 International career

+Sandhu played for the Australia Under-19 cricket team in the 2012 ICC Under-19 Cricket World Cup.

-He made his senior international debut for Australia in a One Day International against India at the Melbourne Cricket Ground in January 2015.
+Sandhu made his senior international debut for Australia in a One Day International against India at the Melbourne Cricket Ground in January 2015.
 He had limited success in the series and played no further games for Australia.